Varsity and Novice Contests

 Sweepstakes

-The traveling sweepstakes trophies (one for varsity, one for novice) will be won by the schools that accumulate the most “points” in the contests.
+The traveling sweepstakes trophies (one for varsity, one for novice) will be won by the schools that accumulate the most “points” in eight selected contests for varsity, four selected contests for novice.
+Those will be announced in August.
 First place is worth 3 points.
 Second place is worth 2 points.
 Third place is worth 1 point.
-In the event of a tie the varsity winner will be the team that finished highest in Spot Feature, the novice winner will be the team that finished highest in PSA.
-NOTE: The Earlybird Madness contest is not a sweepstakes event.
-All other contests are.
+Tie-breaker events will be announced in September.
+NOTE: The Earlybird Madness contest is never a sweepstakes event.

 Disclosure